Trench composting is a method of making compost that is just as simple as you might imagine.

 2. It improves the organic matter in the soil as the materials break down into the earth.

-3. It helps the soil hold both water and prevents compacted soil;
+3. It helps the soil in your yard or garden hold both water and prevents compacted soil;

 4. It makes trace elements, also known as micronutrients, readily available to new plants after the compost breaks down.

 WHAT MATERIAL IS NEEDED TO MAKE ORGANIC COMPOST?

 1.Weeds, grasses (both green and dried out will work) and any other plant materials cut from fields, or when clearing paths from weeding.